manojtpillai/kubuculum/roles/bench_fiorand/README.md

 ```

 The output directory from this run includes output from the roles
-bench_fiorand and server_fio, as well as some files recording
+bench_fiorand and server_fio, as well as some files that capture
-where different pods were scheduled:
+the nodes where different pods were scheduled:

 ```
 # ls -l run_2020-08-18_1597731688/